nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-AWS/aws1.md

 In this lesson, we will learn to set-up an instance with Ubuntu, an open source software operating system and part of the Amazon Free Tier program.

-Follow along with these steps and/or watch our [video tutorials for Mac or Windows](../../Cloud-Platforms/Introduction-to-AWS/index.md) to get started!
+Follow along with these steps and/or watch our video tutorials for Mac or Windows on the **AWS Overview** page to get started!

 ## Step 1: Log in to an AWS account